London, Ontario: Current franchises

-Current professional sports franchises

 Government and law

 London's municipal government is divided among fourteen councillors (one representing each of London's fourteen wards) and the mayor.
 Josh Morgan was elected mayor in the 2022 municipal election.
 Until the elections in 2010, there was a Board of Control, consisting of four controllers and the mayor, all elected citywide.

-Although London has many ties to Middlesex County, it is a totally separate entity; the two have no jurisdictional overlap[since when?].
-The exception is the Middlesex County courthouse and former jail, as the judiciary is administered directly by the province.
+Although London has many ties to Middlesex County, it has been a separate entity since 1855.
+The exception is the Middlesex County Courthouse and former jail, as the judiciary is administered directly by the province.

 London was the first city in Canada (in May 2017) to decide to move a ranked choice ballot for municipal elections starting in 2018.
 Voters mark their ballots in order of preference, ranking their top three favourite candidates.
 An individual must reach 50 per cent of the total to be declared elected; in each round of counting where a candidate has not yet reached that target, the person with the fewest votes is dropped from the ballot and their second or third choice preferences reallocated to the remaining candidates, with this process repeating until a candidate has reached 50 per cent.

 In 2001, the City of London first published their Facilities Accessibility Design Standards (FADS) which was one of the first North American municipal accessibility requirements to include Universal Design.
 It has since been adopted by over 50 municipalities in Canada and the United States.

 City councillors

-In addition to mayor Josh Morgan, the following were elected in the 2022 municipal election for the 2022–2026 term:
+In addition to mayor Josh Morgan, the following councillors were elected in the 2022 municipal election for the 2022–2026 term: